An Introduction to Software Licensing

 Obtaining new customers can be up to five times more expensive than retaining existing ones.
 With access to more data, when you notice an issue you can mobilise in order to re-price, re-package, up-sell, offer free-tutorials or even just pick up the phone and have a chat with your customers.

-How Is Software Licensing Typically Implemented by an ISV?
+How Is A Software Licensing Framework Typically Implemented by an ISV?

 There are two main ways an ISV can license software: by building an in-house licensing engine or outsourcing their licensing requirements to a specialist.
 Smaller businesses might be able to manage with a spreadsheet of character strings combined with a delivery mechanism (such as email) to transfer relevant information to authorised users.